hundredrabbits/thebook/north_pacific_logbook.md

 We have a box of electronics and wires that we use everyday, housing the satellite phone and Devine's old iPhone (and corresponding wires).
 Every time we use them, we put them back into their box afterwards to protect them.
 We've also added a pack of desiccant to minimize moisture.
 We keep the logbook and some other important notebooks in a plastic bag with more desiccant packets, we'd hate to lose the content of these books, which contain notes on future projects, drawings etc.

 ##### 2200
 At this point, the GRIB files are so old that there is no way to know whether there is still a patch of bad weather ahead or not.
 The wind is definitely increasing, but remains manageable.
 We keep our course east, with little to no adjustments.
 I am inside, wrapped in a blanket, and gaze outside every 20 minutes or so, the time it takes for a ship to catch up.
 I also check AIS often.
-I look at Navionics too, although there is little point in checking our progress every hour, it is better to check a the end of the day.
+I look at Navionics too, although there is little point in checking our progress every hour, it is better to check at the end of the day.
 We measure our advancements from 0900-2100, as 0900 was the time we departed from Shimoda.
 It is strange to think that we were in Japan, that we made it, had a lovely time there, and left.
 I almost don't believe it, and I know I'll likely think the same of this passage.
 Some things we do are just too crazy, even for me to believe.
 Imagine, a small plastic boat sailing around the Pacific.

 I'd rather be here aboard Pino than on a plane though, that much is sure.